Worlds Best Champagne

 Champagne is considered the premier of sparkling wine.
 Sparkling wine production is attributed to the Benedictine Monks of the Abbey of Saint-Hilaire in the south of France.
 The Benedictine monks developed the process known as the ‘methods champernoise’ which is somewhat complicated and results in the significantly high price for the bubbly champagne.
 Dom Perignon initially witnessed this and took this process to northern France, the Champagne region, to produce the finest sparkling beverage in the world, the worlds best Champagne.

 All authentic Champagne wine comes from the Champagne region of France.
-The laws specify for a sparkling wine to be called Champagne, it must be grown and made in this region.
+The laws of France and the international community specify for a sparkling wine to be called Champagne, it must be grown and made in this region.
 Any other bubbly made outside of this region is a sparkling wine.

-Many people think the first French sparkling wines were made in Champagne, but that distinction goes to the region of Limoux.
-Benedictine Monks were the first winemakers in France, and a monk at the abbey in Saint Hilaire created the first effervescent wines.
+Many people think the first French sparkling wines were made in Champagne, but that distinction goes to the region of Limoux France by the Benedictine Monks were the first at the abbey in Saint Hilaire.
 But, it was the monk Dom Pierre Perignon in Champagne, who created the demand for these sparkling wines by marketing them as a distinctive luxury beverage.
 Perignon’s famous quote about tasting Champagne: “Come quickly, brothers, I am drinking stars.”

-The best Champagne is the one that appeals to your palate and pairs with what you’re eating.
-Champagne comes in many different styles and sweetness levels, so you’ll want to try a few to find the ones you like best.
-The choices include Blanc de Blancs made from 100% Chardonnay; brut rosé, often a blend of purple and white grapes; and rich-tasting Blanc de Noirs made from purple grapes.
+The great Champagnes comes in many different styles and sweetness levels, so you’ll want to find a Champagne that appeals to your palate The choices include Blanc de Blancs made from 100% Chardonnay; brut rosé, often a blend of purple and white grapes; and rich-tasting Blanc de Noirs made from purple grapes.
 You can also find Champagnes with different levels of sweetness ranging from bone dry brut nature, which is great for people following a keto diet to popular brut Champagne, to demi-sec dessert styles, such as Moet Champagne Nectar Imperial.